-I’ve been upping my YouTube game over the past several months, and my revenues are starting to take shape in my passive income streams.
+I’ve been upping my YouTube game over the past several months, and my revenues are starting to take shape.
 I wish I got going years ago, but better late than never.
-Besides, YouTube has only been around for ten years, so plenty of first-mover advantages and opportunities still exist.
-Also, people will always be searching for new content and visiting YouTube for it.
+Besides, YouTube has only been around for a decade, so plenty of first-mover advantages and opportunities still exist.

 A critical part of success on YouTube demands that creators produce engaging, high-quality content that viewers will enjoy.
 Also, having the correct video/audio equipment and editing software is essential to producing fantastic videos.
 I use Camtasia, and YouTube offers a basic video editor, but there are many free and paid alternatives including: